letmehateu/porto/apps/docs/pages/contracts/orchestrator.md

 This restriction is recommended because `preCalls` do not have their own payment or gas limits.
 Although the cost of `preCalls` is expected to be included in the main intent's payment figures, they are executed *before* the main payment is processed.

-Therefore, allowing arbitrary calls within `preCalls` would increase the RPC server's vulnerability to griefing attacks.
+Therefore, allowing arbitrary calls within `preCalls` would increase the Relay's vulnerability to griefing attacks.

 **The `SignedCall` Struct**
 PreCalls are added to the `Intent.encodedPreCalls` field as an array of ABI-encoded `SignedCall` structs.